munguua/ncmpcpp-ueberzug/README.md

 * [Fixed-geometry urxvt-compatible script using urxvt background escape codes](https://gist.github.com/vlevit/4588882)

 ## To-do
+* Update columns gif with new geometry behaviour, add more illustrations
 * Add support for left-aligned option and tutorial on how to make it useable using ncmpcpp master-slave split.
 * Change cleanup mechanism to allow for several ncmpcpp-ueberzug instances
 * Support embedded album art
 * Support fetching album art from the web
 * Support Spotify album art with mopidy
-* Update columns gif with new geometry behaviour